-How to grow a meyer lemon tree from a store bought lemon
+How to grow a Meyer lemon tree from a store bought lemon

 Meyer lemon trees are easy to grow from seed.
 But you won’t find a package of lemon seed at the garden centre.
 Citrus seeds are only viable for a short time.
 You must plant your lemon seeds as soon as you harvest them from fresh organic lemons.

 Meyer lemons aren’t actually lemons.
 They are a cross between a bitter orange and a lemon, that originated in China.
 But they’ve been in North America for almost 100 years.
 They grow with a bush habit and are adaptable to containers.
-What I’m telling you here about meyer lemons applies to growing other citrus fruit from seed, as well.
+What I’m telling you here about Meyer lemons applies to growing other citrus fruit from seed, as well.

 If you are in Canada, choose organic citrus fruit from the grocery store.
 Nonorganic fruit may have been irradiated.
 Radiation damages the seed.

-If you live in warmer climes where citrus grows, use seed from fruit from a tree growing in your neighborhood.
+If you live in warmer climes where citrus grows, use seed from fruit from a tree growing in your neighbourhood.
 This will be acclimatized to your growing conditions and give you the very best start.

-This winter I receive a gift of meyer lemons from Angi of Schneiderpeeps, all the way from Texas.
+This winter I receive a gift of Meyer lemons from Angi of Schneiderpeeps, all the way from Texas.
 The organically grown fruit was freshly picked, and the seed germinated within a week of putting it in potting soil.
-There was such vigour in that box of lemons that I’ve been passing out meyer lemon starts to my friends.
+There was such vigour in that box of lemons that I’ve been passing out Meyer lemon starts to my friends.

 Fresh lemon seeds will germinate between 20C and 28C.
 I’ve had good success germinating citrus seeds indoors without additional heat.